effectai/effect-network/README.md

 Unlock all tokens locked for `to` at given `time`.

 ### Considerations
+Transfer by id, get the RAM back when a transfer is fulfilled.

 Instead of giving others an allowance, could it be worth it to create a payment request.
 With the following options to be groomed:
 - To be payed by a single person, or by everyone.
 - To expire the request in a given time, or to be valid infinitely.